teaql/teaql-quick-start/quick-start/function-patten.md

 1. Think about what information you want to see.

-    eg. if you want to query kids list of Mia's family
+    eg. you want to query kids list of Mia's family.

 2. write down the function.